liamjbennett/blog/content/posts/2024-03-04-the-changelog.md

 Finally, details on all these changes as well as some upcoming future projects and ideas are now all posted to the [ChangeLog](https://www.liamjbennett.me/changelog/) part of this site.

-Take a look around, enjoy the changes and subscribe to by feed to get more posts over the next few months.
+Take a look around, enjoy the changes and subscribe to my feed to get more posts over the next few months.